-The total material and fabrication cost estimated by the manufacturer for a 16.5-ft long by 34.5-ft wide glulam timber slab bridge is approximately \$17,000, which was verified by the research team.
-Therefore, the materials and fabrication cost of a glulam timber slab bridge superstructure is approximately one-half of that of inverted tee girders bridge superstructure.
+The total material and fabrication cost estimated by the manufacturer for a 16.5-ft long by 34.5-ft wide glulam timber slab bridge is approximately \$17,000.
+Therefore, the material and fabrication cost of a glulam timber slab bridge superstructure is approximately half that of modified double-tee girder bridge superstructure.

-Transportation costs for glulam timber slab bridges is \$2.65 per mile at the time of this writing.
-Additional costs such as assembly, onsite activities, and substructure fabrication and construction should be included in the total bridge cost.
+The transportation cost for glulam timber slab bridges is \$2.65 per mile at the time of this writing.
+Additional costs, such as assembly, onsite activities, and substructure fabrication and construction, should be included in the total bridge cost.
 In summary, the cost of glulam slab bridges is expected to be 50% of that of double-tee bridges.
-However, direct comparison could not be made due to span length differences.
+However, direction comparison could not be made due to span length differences.

-7.4 Application of Proposed Bridge Systems
+5.4 Application of Proposed Bridge Systems

 The three proposed bridge systems can span a wide range of terrains.
-Figure 7.9 shows the recommended span length for each tested system based on the structural performance of the bridge test models, material availability in South Dakota, and the constructability.
+Figure 5.9 shows the recommended span length for each tested system based on the structural performance of the bridge test models, material availability in South Dakota, and the constructability.
 The depth of each system should be calculated based on the load combinations and span length.
 The overall precast bridge depth is comparable to current double-tee bridge depths.
 The overall depth of glulam timber girder bridges will be 50% more than that for current double-tee bridges.
 The overall depth of glulam timber slab bridges is less than that for double-tee bridges.